-Currently, the Food and Drug Administration (FDA) has approved one drug, Remdesivir (Veklury), to treat COVID-19.
+Currently, the FDA has approved Remdesivir (Veklury), to treat COVID-19.
 Remdesivir is an injected antiviral medication that is recommended for certain patients age 12 and older who are hospitalized with COVID-19.
+The FDA has also approved Olumiant (baricitinib), an immune modulator used for some adults who are hospitalized with COVID-19.

 FDA Authorized Drugs and Treatments

-The FDA has also issued emergency use authorizations (EUA) for other treatments and products for use in people who are at greater risk of severe illness with COVID-19.
-These include antiviral drugs, immune modulators and renal replacement therapies.
-For more information, see Treatments Your Healthcare Provider May Recommend if You Are Sick or visit the FDA website to learn more about authorized and approved treatments for COVID-19.
+The FDA has also issued EUAs for other treatments and products for use in people who are at greater risk of severe illness with COVID-19.
+These include monoclonal antibodies, antiviral drugs, immune modulators and renal replacement therapies.

 What Are Monoclonal Antibodies?

-Monoclonal antibodies are a type of laboratory-produced molecule that work as substitute antibodies that can help the immune system respond to infection with the virus that causes COVID-19.
+Monoclonal antibodies are a type of laboratory-produced molecule that work as substitute antibodies to help the immune system respond to infection with the virus that causes COVID-19.
 The FDA has issued emergency use authorizations (EUA) for several monoclonal antibody treatments for the treatment of COVID-19.